soukaina-data/Javascript-challenge/README.md

 You can handle this... right?
 The planet Earth needs to know what we have found!

-UFO Level One: Automatic Table and Date Search
+UFO Level One: Automatic Table and Date Search.